 - past activities: work and activities in organisations relevant to the operating area of BEREC;

 - other links with the field of activity of BEREC;

 - current activities: posts held in foundations or similar bodies, educational institutions, companies or other organisations.

 - any other relevant interests.

-Article 42 of Regulation (EU) 2018/1971 establishing the Body of European regulators for Electronic Communications (BEREC) and the Office provides for the obligation for the Members of the Board of Regulators and of the Management Board, the Director and the staff of the Office to make a declaration of commitments and a declaration of interests indicating the absence of any direct or indirect interests, which might be considered prejudicial to their independence.
+Article 42 of Regulation (EU) 2018/1971 establishing the Body of European Regulators for Electronic Communications (BEREC) and the Agency for Support for BEREC (BEREC Office) - the 'BEREC Regulation' - provides for the obligation for the Members of the BoR and of the MB, the Director and the staff of the BEREC Office to make a declaration of commitments and a declaration of interests indicating the absence of any direct or indirect interests, which might be considered prejudicial to their independence.
 Such declarations shall be made in writing.

 Declarations of interest of the Members of the Boards

-The declarations of interests to be submitted by the Members of the BEREC Board of Regulators and the BEREC Office Management Board shall be made in accordance with the model declarations that can be downloaded at the links provided below:
+The declarations of interests to be submitted by the Members of the BEREC BoR and the BEREC Office MB shall be made in accordance with the model declarations that can be downloaded at the links provided below:

 - Model Declaration of Interests of the Members of the BEREC Board of Regulators (Annex II of Board of Regulators Procedure);